Thiru. Vi. Ka Nagar

 Thiru.
 Vi.
 Ka.
 Nagar or TVK Nagar or Thiru.
 V. Kalyaanasundaram Nagar, named after the Tamil scholar Thiru.
 V. Kalyanasundaram, is a developed residential area in North Chennai, a metropolitan city in Tamil Nadu, India.

 Location

+Thiru.
+Vi.
+Ka.
+Nagar is located with the coordinates of (13.1199°N 80.2342°E) in Chennai.

 The neighbouring places of Thiru.
 Vi.
 Ka.
-Nagar are :
+Nagar are as follows: